 PUBLIC SAFETY: Sarasota, Florida

 “We are very proud of this building.
 It is another example of excellent architecture produced by local architects.
-The City of Sarasota is renown for its architecture and Sweet Sparkman Architects has given us another landmark.”
+The City of Sarasota is renowned for its architecture and Sweet Sparkman Architects has given us another landmark.”

-Kelly Kirschner, Mayor: City of Sarasota
+Kelly Kirschner, former Mayor, City of Sarasota

-The Fire Station obtained a Silver LEED award.
-The Silver LEED standard was met by implementing the following systems: Cisterns harvest rainwater from the roofs to reuse for irrigation, truck filling and washing down the Apparatus Bay floors, Daylight is harvested with the use of solar tubes to illuminate the interior corridors during the day.
-The metal roofing is a high albedo roof to reflect the sun so as not to create excessive heat, All landscaping is drought tolerant native vegetation.
-Irrigation is from harvested rainwater with a potable water backup, Tankless Water Heaters augmented by passive solar hot water tanks.
+The fire station obtained a Silver LEED award.
+The Silver LEED standard was met by implementing the following systems: Cisterns harvest rainwater from the roofs to reuse for irrigation, truck filling and washing down the apparatus bay floors; daylight is harvested with the use of solar tubes to illuminate the interior corridors during the day; the metal roofing is a high albedo roof to reflect the sun so as not to create excessive heat; all landscaping is drought tolerant, native vegetation; irrigation is from harvested rainwater with a potable water backup; tankless water heaters augmented by passive solar hot water tanks.